Coherent confluence modulo relations and double groupoids: Preliminaries

 \subsubsection{Double categories and double groupoids}

-The category of \emph{double categories} is defined as the category $\Cat(\Cat)$, and the category of \emph{double groupoids} is defined as the category $\Grpd(\Grpd)$ of internal groupoids in the category $\Grpd$ of groupoids and their functors.
+Denote by $\Cat$ (resp. $\Grpd$) the category of (small) categories (resp. groupoids) and functors.
+The category of \emph{double categories} (resp. \emph{double groupoids}) is defined as the category $\Cat(\Cat)$ (resp. $\Grpd(\Grpd)$).
 Explicitly, a double category is an internal category $(\C_1,\C_0,\st_-^\C,\st_+^\C,\circ_\C,i_\C)$ in $\Cat$, that gives four related categories:

 where $\C^{sh}$ is the category $\C_1$ and $\C^{vo}$ is the category $\C_0$.
 The sources, target and identity maps pictured in the following diagram